live-clones/pybtex/docs/source/cmdline.rst

 ====================================================================

-Sometimes you would want to convert a bibliography database to a human-readable format (for example, for printing).
-That can be achieved with :command:`pybtex-format`:
+Sometimes you would want to convert a bibliography database to a human-readable format.
+Pybtex has the :command:`pybtex-format` utility for
+that:

 .. code-block:: shell

     $ pybtex-format book.bib book.txt
     $ pybtex-format book.bib book.html

-By default ``unsrt`` formatting style is used.
-This can be changed with the :option:`-s` option:
+By default, the ``unsrt`` style is used for formatting.
+This can be changed with the :option:`--style` option:

 .. code-block:: shell

-    $ pybtex-format -s plain book.bib book.txt
+    $ pybtex-format --style alpha book.bib book.txt